 Our Winter Talks are open to everyone whether or not you are an IWA member (but it helps us if you become one!).
 Meetings are held on the second Monday of each month from October to April.
-EVERYONE WELCOME!!
+EVERYONE WELCOME!
 If you have friends who are interested in canals please ask them along.The talks starts at 7.45pm prompt and whilst free, a donation to speakers costs and branch funds would be appreciated.

 Our Open Meetings are held onboard the trip boat, Emmeline Pankhurst, moored on Potato Wharf, Castlefield, Manchester - see our Venues Page for details.
 Emmeline Pankhurst belongs to City Centre Cruises in Manchester who are offering a 10% discount to IWA Members for their Sunday lunch cruise.
 Read more (requires IWA member login).